gnmancini/who/README.md

 # who else is logged in.
-This small program checks if there is a different user than the one logged and send an alert to gnome.
+This small program checks if there is a different user than the one logged and shows a popup message.

 # Requirements
 * Python3.8.